kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/01_Prompt_Introduction.md

 This guide covers the basics of standard prompts to provide a rough idea of how to interact with and instruct the LLMs found on [Azure AI Foundry portal's Playground](https://oai.azure.com/portal/playground).

 ###  Trying out Prompt Engineering with Azure OpenAI Playground
-Azure AI Foundry portal provides access to model management, deployment, experimentation, customization, and learning resources.
-The Chat playground within Azure AI Foundry portal is based on a conversation-in, message-out interface.
+The Azure AI Foundry portal provides access to model management, deployment, experimentation, customization, and learning resources.
+The Chat playground within the Azure AI Foundry portal is based on a conversation-in, message-out interface.
 You can initialize the session with a system message to set up the chat context.

-In the Chat playground, you're able to add few-shot examples.
+In the Chat playground, you're able to add a few-shot examples.
 The term few-shot refers to providing a few of examples to help the model learn what it needs to do.
 You can think of it in contrast to zero-shot, which refers to providing no examples.

-In the Assistant setup, you can provide few-shot examples of what the user input may be, and what the assistant response should be.
+In the Assistant setup, you can provide a few-shot examples of what the user input may be and what the assistant response should be.
 The assistant tries to mimic the responses you include here in tone, rules, and format you've defined in your system message.
 Let's go ahead and launch the Azure AI Foundry playground to learn about prompt engineering.

 1. In the **Azure portal**, search for **OpenAI** and select **Azure OpenAI**.